Find Cheap Renters Insurance Quotes in Your Area

 - Have I ever felt an earthquake in my home?

-- Could I afford to replace my belongings if they were destroyed in an earthquake?
+- Could I afford to replace my belongings if they were destroyed?

 - Is there somewhere I could stay if my home were uninhabitable due to an earthquake?